EtiYoBoii/Rain_Sensor/README.md

 * 1xLM7805T Voltage Regulator
 # Schematic:
   It's the final one.
   The only problem I found is that you need to connect the ESP32 to 5V only to the 5V line of the USB-C. I removed the switch near the port and used a 28awg wire to connect it.
+I added a pad to be easier to connect the wire to the PCB.
 # PCB:
   I tried doing it as small as possible still using the capacitor filtering.
+Added a pad for connecting the ESP32 to 5V.
 # STLs:
   Still working on them, initially the PCB was made on a prototyping board so the case and the PCB were larger.